-- confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus. - to show likely future success
+- confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus, to the levels described in the grade descriptions. - to show likely future success

 The outcomes:

 - help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career.